chromium/chromium/docs/linux/build_instructions.md

 ## System requirements

 * A 64-bit Intel machine with at least 8GB of RAM.
 More than 16GB is highly recommended.
+If your machine has an SSD, it is recommended to have
+    \>=32GB/>=16GB of swap for machines with 8GB/16GB of RAM respectively.
 * At least 100GB of free disk space.
+It does not have to be on the same drive;
+ Allocate ~50-80GB on HDD for build.
 * You must have Git and Python v3.8+ installed already (and `python3` must point to a Python v3.8+ binary).
 Depot_tools bundles an appropriate version of Python in `$depot_tools/python-bin`, if you don't have an appropriate version already on your system.